Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Booster and third doses are available at most locations for those who are eligible.
 Visit our Boosters and Third Doses page to review eligibility.

 The Pfizer and Moderna COVID-19 vaccines are now available for children ages 6 months and older.
-Rollout of vaccines for young children (6 months to 4 years old) will begin happening this week at select locations across Marin County Please review our Pediatric Vaccines webpage for more information and to plan your child's vaccination.
+Rollout of vaccines for young children (6 months to 4 years old) has begun at select locations across Marin County.
+Please review our Pediatric Vaccines webpage for more information and to plan your child's vaccination.